zumasys/docs/site/jbase/files/distributed-files/distributed-files/README.md

 1. The part file must always have the same part number for each distributed file to which it belongs.
 2. All distributed files to which a part file belongs must use the same partition logic.
 In other words, when a record is written to the common part file, the partition algorithm for each distributed file must resolve the record's location in the same manner.
 This is only applicable when the distributed file uses the user-defined partition method.

 The number of part files and the partition algorithm can be varied at any time throughout the life of the distributed file.
 However, it should be noted that if the partition algorithm changes, the result may be records that were normally written to one part file, using the original partition algorithm, being written to another part file using the new partition algorithm.
 This could lead to unwanted duplication.

 Another problem that can occur is the wrong file is accessed through the distributed file stub (i.e. the file to which the part files are attached to create the distributed file set).

 Be aware that part files are resolved in the same manner as any other file in jBASE.
 For example, suppose two files exist with the same filename where one is resolved via an F-pointer (in $JEDFILENAME\_MD) and the another is resolved via $JEDIFILEPATH, and that the one in $JEDIFILEPATH is our *actual* part file.
-What will happen is the actual part file will never be found because the file pointed to by the F-pointer will be found first, as indicated by the **j****show -f** command.
+What will happen is the actual part file will never be found because the file pointed to by the F-pointer will be found first, as indicated by the **jshow -f** command.
 To alleviate this problem, it is best to attach the files using a full explicit filepath.

-# CREATING DISTRIBUTED FILES
+## Creating Distributed Files

 A distributed file is created using the [CREATE-FILE](./../../../jbase-basic-%28jbc%29/create) command with the qualifier TYPE=DISTRIB.
 This will create two files, a dictionary which is a Hash4 (currently fixed at mod3) and the distributed file stub.
 If desired, the dictionary can be resized using the [jrf](./../../jrf) utility.
 For example, the following command creates a distributed file called DISTREGION:

 ```
 jsh -->CREATE-FILE DISTREGION TYPE=DISTRIB